 As of July 5th, Initiative 1631 gained enough signatures to appear on November’s ballot.
 This initiative is labeled as the Washington Carbon Emissions Fee and Revenue Allocation Initiative and aims at promoting more green energy while leveraging fees (or taxes) on carbon emissions while creating jobs.
 In reality, the initiative is just another way to increase state revenues to substantiate more government spending and bureaucracy.
 The greatest impact this initiative will have if passed by voters will be further increases to energy and transportation costs.
 Stay tuned to our LL&P website as I will be adding resources to help educate voters within our service area, about the risks of this proposal.

 Cost of Service Study

-As I shared at our March 2018 Annual Meeting, LL&P has been absorbing increased wholesale power costs, by not having a rate increase since May of 2016.
-To further refine equitable assignment of expenditures across various rate classes, we hired the services of EES Consulting to perform a Cost of Service Study.
-The emphasis of the work was to analyze our current costs, revenues, future plant/system improvements, and capital budget to identify adequate design of our rates and rate structures.
+As I shared at our March 2018 Annual Meeting, LL&P has been absorbing increased wholesale power costs, by not having a rate increase since May 2016.
+To further refine the equitable assignment of expenditures across various rate classes, we hired the services of EES Consulting to perform a Cost of Service Study.
+The emphasis of the work was to analyze our current costs, revenues, future plant/system improvements, and capital budget to identify the adequate design of our rates and rate structures.
 The new rates and rate structures were approved by the LL&P Board of Directors, during their June 18th meeting.
-One determination of the study was that our current monthly residential base charge for single meters, was neither not consistent with covering our fixed costs, nor recent increases in purchased power prices.
-I will be sending out letters to all of our members and customers, outlining the changes for each specific rate class, which will be effective on September 1st, but will not appear on your billing until October.
+One determination of the study was that our current monthly residential base charge for single meters was neither not consistent with covering our fixed costs, nor recent increases in purchased power prices.
+I will be sending out letters to all of our members and customers, outlining the changes for each specific rate class, which will be effective on September 1st but will not appear on your billing until October.